Pass-through Entity e-File FAQs

 Virginia does not follow the IRS return perfection period.
 A return MUST be transmitted and accepted by the due date of the return to be considered timely filed.

 Who provides authorization to file PTE returns electronically?

 Acceptance by the IRS as an Electronic Return Originator (ERO) automatically qualifies tax professionals to submit Virginia PTE income tax returns electronically.
 They must register with the IRS and be accepted as an ERO.
-The IRS then assigns each ERO an Electronic Filer Identification Number (EFIN) and then the tax professional can submit returns via e-File.
+The tax professional can submit returns via e-File using the IRS assignsed Electronic Filer Identification Number (EFIN).
 Depending on the e-File option chosen, an Electronic Transmitter Identification Number (ETIN) may be needed.
 For more details, visit the IRS website.

 Does the size of the PTE impact the electronic filing options?